The Reading List

-5 Books To Read When You’ve Deleted Tinder (Again) And Need A New Perspective On Love
+Books To Read When You’ve Survived Another Ghosting, Have Deleted The Apps & Need A New Perspective On Love

-5 Books To Read When You’ve Deleted Tinder (Again) And Need A New Perspective On Love
+Books To Read When You’ve Survived Another Ghosting, Have Deleted The Apps & Need A New Perspective On Love

 A beautiful story of a love so poignant, it stays with the characters (and you) forever.
 Set against the sun-soaked Italian countryside, Call Me By Your Name shows the power of first love and the beauty in longing – for anyone in need of a reminder.